Transformational leadership: Origins

-The concept of transformational leadership was initially introduced by James V. Downton, the first to coin the term "transformational leadership", a concept further developed by leadership expert and presidential biographer James MacGregor Burns.
+The concept of transformational leadership was initially introduced by James V. Downton, the first to coin the term "transformational leadership," a concept further developed by leadership expert and presidential biographer James MacGregor Burns.
 According to Burns, transformational leadership can be seen when "leaders and followers make each other advance to a higher level of morality and motivation."
-Through the strength of their vision and personality, transformational leaders are able to inspire followers to change expectations, perceptions, and motivations to work towards common goals.
-Burns also described transformational leaders as those who can move followers up on Maslow's hierarchy, but also move them to go beyond their own interests.
-Unlike in the transactional approach, it is not based on a "give and take" relationship, but on the leader's personality, traits and ability to make a change through example, articulation of an energizing vision and challenging goals.
-Transforming leaders are idealized in the sense that they are a moral exemplar of working towards the benefit of the team, organization and/or community.
+Through the strength of their vision and personality, transformational leaders can inspire followers to change expectations, perceptions, and motivations to work towards common goals.
+Burns also described transformational leaders as those who can move followers up on Maslow's hierarchy but also move them to go beyond their interests.
+The transformational approach is based on the leader’s personality, traits, and ability to make change through example.
+Transformational leaders articulate an energizing vision and challenging goals.
+They are idealized because they are moral exemplars of working toward the benefit of the team, organization, and community.
+Transactional leaders differ because they focus on a “give and take” relationship.
 Burns theorized that transforming and transactional leadership were mutually exclusive styles.
-Later, researcher Bernard M. Bass expanded upon Burns' original ideas to develop what is today referred to as Bass’ Transformational Leadership Theory.
-According to Bass, transformational leadership can be defined based on the impact that it has on followers.
+Later, business researcher Bernard M. Bass expanded upon Burns' original ideas to develop what is today referred to as Bass’ Transformational Leadership Theory.
+According to Bass, transformational leadership can be defined based on its impact on followers.
 Transformational leaders, Bass suggested, garner trust, respect, and admiration from their followers.
+Democracy was central to Burns’ conception of transformational leadership: voters selected their leaders and voted them out if they failed to deliver on their visions.
+However, this was overlooked by Bass and others who introduced the theory to the business domain.